uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

   </div>
 </div>

-## Related
+### Related components and patterns

 {:.usa-content-list}
 - <a href="{{ site.baseurl }}/patterns/complex-form/progress-easily/">Progress easily through a form</a> pattern
 - <a href="{{ site.baseurl }}/patterns/complex-form/establish-trust/">Understand expectations and establish trust</a> pattern

-## References
+### References
 - A guide to the state of print stylesheets in 2018.
 (May 1, 2018) Retrieved on July 29, 2022, from [https://www.smashingmagazine.com/2018/05/print-stylesheets-in-2018/](https://www.smashingmagazine.com/2018/05/print-stylesheets-in-2018/)
 - Designing for print with CSS.
 (January 7, 2015) Retrieved on July 29, 2022, from [https://www.smashingmagazine.com/2015/01/designing-for-print-with-css/](https://www.smashingmagazine.com/2015/01/designing-for-print-with-css/)
 - How to create printer-friendly pages with CSS.
 (January 5, 2020) Retrieved on July 29, 2020, from [https://www.sitepoint.com/css-printer-friendly-pages/](https://www.sitepoint.com/css-printer-friendly-pages/)
 - SVG on the web - a practical guide. (n.d.)
 Retrieved on August 23, 2022, from [https://svgontheweb.com/](https://svgontheweb.com/)
 - What is a printer-friendly web page?
 (November 21, 2018) Retrieved on July 29, 2022, from [https://www.thoughtco.com/printer-friendly-web-page-3469219](https://www.thoughtco.com/printer-friendly-web-page-3469219)

-## Changelog
+### Changelog
 - Published November 10, 2022

+### Disclaimer
-Disclaimer: Links to nongovernment sources are made for educational or source citation purposes only, and do not represent an endorsement of the organizations by the General Services Administration.
+Links to nongovernment sources are made for educational or source citation purposes only, and do not represent an endorsement of the organizations by the General Services Administration.
 The General Services Administration does not assume any responsibility for the content, operation, or policies of other entities' websites.